Qiskit/qiskit/CONTRIBUTING.md

 #### Appropriate use of AI tools

-We understand that using AI tooling is fun, and feels very productive.
+We understand that using AI tooling is fun, feels productive, and can help communicate, particularly for people whose primary language is not English.
 However, AI tooling is just a tool, and is not always appropriate.

 It is generally fine to use AI tooling privately in chat mode to ask about the existing code, prototype solutions, and debug issues.
 Private use, where no LLM output becomes submitted code or